+LoggingIn the my previous Command Pipeline example, I leveraged StructureMap and the decorator pattern to setup a pipeline.
 My pipeline would invoke the actual command handler as well as any classes that implemented the correct

-This enabled us to create a
+IPostRequestHandler<TRequest, TResponse>.This enabled us to create a

 AddToCartLogHandlerwhich did our logging that was originally in the

+NotificationsAnother way to implement this is with a Notification (event).
 MediatR has this concept built in with a couple interfaces

 IAsyncNotificationThe concept and how it works with MediatR very similar as a request (Command or Query) and it’s appropriate handler.
 The difference with a Notification is it can have many handlers.